 History of Tams-Witmark

 In 1885, Arthur W. Tams (1848-1927), at the time stage manager for the Casino Theater, founded his Music Library.
 By 1923, it was hailed as the largest circulating music library in the world.
-Tams built his library through the purchase of such well-known production libraries as the famous Conreid Library, by which means he obtained sole control of all German and English royalty operas that had been played by the Conreid and McCaull Opera Companies.
-He was the sole purchaser of the entire library of George Henschel, one of the most important orchestral libraries owned by an individual.
-Tams was also chorus master of the famed Clara Louise Kellogg Opera Company, which put him in contact with an important American operatic tradition.
+Tams built his library through the purchase of materials from opera troupes, such as the famous Conreid Opera Company and Seguin Opera Troupe, and from individuals, such as George Henschel, the owner of an important orchestral library.

-In 1886, the M. Witmark and Sons music publishing house was established, also in New York.
-Under the management of Isidore Witmark (1869-1941), who for much of his 50 years in the music business fostered and encouraged a number of successful stage writers, the company quickly grew to be one of the major popular publishing companies of the country.
-In 1898, the Witmark firm diversified, incorporating as a rental agency as well as publishing company and offering “Constantly on hand, for sale and to hire, the largest collection of Vocal Concert Numbers and Excerpts in America.”
-Among the luminaries represented by Witmark were Victor Herbert, Reginald De Koven, Harry T. Burleigh, George M. Cohan, Weber and Fields, Gustave Luders, Sigmond Romberg, and Julian Edwards.
+In 1886, the Witmark and Sons publishing house was established in New York City.
+Under the management of Isidore Witmark (1869-1941), who fostered and encouraged a number of successful stage writers, the company grew to be a major publishing company.
+In 1898, the Witmark firm diversified, offering “Constantly on hand, for sale and to hire, the largest collection of Vocal Concert Numbers and Excerpts in America.”
+Among the luminaries represented by Witmark were Victor Herbert, Reginald De Koven, Harry T. Burleigh, George M. Cohan and Sigmond Romberg.

 For thirty years, there was an intense rivalry between Tams and Witmark.
-The two founders were not on speaking terms and were often involved in legal battles over properties.
-Through the efforts of Sargent Aborn, the popular producer who had taken over management of the Tams Library, a consolidation was proposed.
+The two founders were not on speaking terms and often involved in legal battles over properties.
+Through the efforts of Sargent Aborn, a popular producer who was managing the Tams Library, a consolidation was proposed.
 The two libraries merged in 1925, becoming the largest supplier of music and production materials for staged performance in the United States.

-In the 1960s, the Tams-Witmark firm generously donated much of its old inventory to a few libraries in the United States.
-The material was divided by type of music, though there is overlap.
+In the 1960s, the Tams-Witmark firm generously donated much of its old inventory to libraries in the United States.
+The material was divided by type of music, with some overlap.